silverhammermba/blog/_posts/2021-03-23-recognizable.markdown

 let typeName = pet.recognized?.rawValue ?? "some unknown pet type"
 ```

 It turns out that writing this generic type in Swift is super easy and useful,
 so here you go.

 ## Implementation

+Most of the interface is inspired by Optional, since Recognizable is a similar
-All of these methods follow the same trivial pattern: use the known strict type
+kind of monad.
+You'll also see that most of these methods follow the same
-if possible, otherwise use the unrecognized raw value.
+trivial pattern: use the known strict type if possible, otherwise use the
+unrecognized raw value.

 ```swift
 public enum Recognizable<Known: RawRepresentable>: RawRepresentable {